SVG-EAR: Parameter-Free Linear Compensation for Sparse Video Generation via Error-aware Routing: Introduction

 However, linear compensation alone does not resolve the core issue.
 Crucially, once a compensation branch exists, conventional score-based routing becomes \emph{misaligned} with the objective of controlling the final approximation error.
 A high-score block may be highly coherent within the cluster and thus well approximated by its centroid, making exact computation unnecessary.
 Conversely, a low-score block can contain diverse key-value interactions where centroid-based compensation induces substantial error.
 Therefore, under a fixed compute budget, the goal should not be to preserve the highest-score blocks, but to \emph{minimize the reconstruction error} between full attention and its compensated counterpart, allocating exact computation to the blocks where compensation fails.

-Motivated by this insight, we propose \methodname{}, a sparse attention method that combines \emph{parameter-free linear compensation} with \emph{error-aware routing}. \methodname{} first clusters queries and keys to form a block structure based on similarity.
+Motivated by this insight, we propose \methodname{}, a sparse attention method that combines \emph{parameter-free linear compensation} with \emph{error-aware routing}. \\ \methodname{} first clusters queries and keys to form a block structure based on similarity.
 It then computes exact attention for a subset of blocks under the density budget assigned by users, and approximates the remaining blocks using linear compensation with key/value cluster centroids.
 Unlike prior score-based selection, \methodname{} estimates the \emph{compensation error} of each block using a lightweight probing procedure and greedily selects blocks with the highest \emph{error-to-cost ratio} (\emph{i.e.,} the predicted compensation error normalized by the block size) under a density budget.
 To make routing practical at inference time, we exploit intra-cluster similarity and use query centroids as proxies for individual queries, reducing the estimation cost from quadratic $\mathcal{O}(N_q N_k d)$ to near-linear $\mathcal{O}(C_q N_k d)$.
 We further implement a fused, streaming kernel to avoid materializing intermediate logits and to keep the routing overhead negligible in practice.

 We validate the proposed design both theoretically and empirically.
 On the theory side, we provide an upper bound that relates the true attention-map error to our estimated error, characterizing its dependence on clustering quality and sequence length.
 On the empirical side, \methodname{} achieves a superior error--density trade-off on video generation: at the same density, it reduces attention reconstruction error and improves generation quality, and at the same quality target it operates at lower density and delivers higher throughput (see \S\ref{sec:experiments}).
 Specifically, \methodname{} establishes a clear Pareto frontier over prior approaches~\cite{yang2025sparse, xi2025sparsevideogenacceleratingvideo,zhang2025spargeattention}, reaching up to $1.77\times$ and $1.93\times$ speedups while maintaining PSNRs of up to $29.759$ (Wan2.2~\cite{wan2025wan}) and $31.043$ (HunyuanVideo~\cite{kong2024hunyuanvideo}), respectively.
 Overall, our results suggest that when compensation is available, the key to high-fidelity sparse attention is not ``\emph{selecting high-score blocks}'', but identifying where compensation breaks and prioritizing those blocks for exact computation.